mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

     return d
 ```

-Note that `imul` in the above is a local operation that multiplies each share with a public integer, is this case the inverse of `10**6`.
+Note that `imul` in the above is the local operation that multiplies each share with a public constant, is this case the field inverse of `10**6`.

 ## Secure data type